ZacJ74/Nine-Mens-Morris/README.md

 * **As a player,** I want to be visually shown when I form a mill.
 * **As a player,** I want to click an opponent's piece to remove it after forming a mill.
 * **As a player,** I want to select my piece and move it to an adjacent empty spot once all pieces are placed.
-* **As a player,** I want to "fly" my pieces to any empty spot when I have only three pieces left.
 * **As a player,** I want the game to clearly announce when a winner is determined.
 * **As a player,** I want a "Play Again" button to easily restart the game.
-* **As a player,** I want the game's interface to reflect a pirate theme.

 ## Features